alanwhite1203/alanwhite1203.github.io/FiCallableBond.md

 	After selecting a term structure model, we need to choose a numeric approach to approximate the underlying stochastic process of the model.
 	Commonly used numeric approaches are tree, partial differential equation (PDE), lattice, and Monte Carlo simulation.
 	Tree and Monte Carlo are notorious for inaccuracy in sensitivity calculation.
-	Therefore, we choose either PDE or lattice.
-	We decide to use LGM plus lattice.

-	LGM Model
 	The dynamics
 dX(t)=α(t)dW
 	Where X is the single state variable; W is the Wiener process.